DeltaInstitute/lumin_research/sections/06 learning-from-participants.md

 </div>

 <div class="sectionIntro">
-	<p>We gained insights and reflected on user input in several different forms throughout the DeltaLumin Pilot.
-This mixed method approach -- including in-person workshops, written surveys, and website analytics -- allowed us to compare findings and triangulate insights. </p>
+	<p>We gained insights and reflected on user input using various methods throughout the DeltaLumin Pilot.
+This mixed method approach -- which included in-person workshops, written surveys, and website analytics -- allowed us to compare findings and triangulate insights.</p>
 </div>